-\begin{Remark} The relation between the Kan suspension and the more usual smash suspension $- \wedge \Sph^1$, where $\Sph^1 = \Delta_1/\partial\Delta_1$, is that, for based simplicial sets $S$, there is a natural weak equivalence:
+\begin{Remark} The relation between the Kan suspension and the more usual smash suspension $- \wedge \Sph^1$, where $\Sph^1 = \Delta_1/\partial\Delta_1$, is that, for based simplicial sets $S$, there is a natural weak equivalence

-For a proof, see Proposition 2.17 in~\cite{MarcStephan}. $\vert\vert$ \end{Remark}
+For a proof, see Proposition 2.17 in~\cite{MarcStephan}. \customendremark \end{Remark}

-We now record some simple facts and definitions regarding the Kan suspension, which will be useful to use later.
+We now record some simple facts and definitions regarding the Kan suspension, which will be useful for us later.
 Given any simplicial set $S$, we let $S_d^{\text{nd}}$ denote the collection of non-degenerate $d$-simplices of $S$.
 Note that, for any $S$, $S_0^{\text{nd}} = S_0$.

 \begin{Proposition} Let $S$ be a based simplicial set.
-We have:
+We have